Prominent Ear Surgical Correction for Severe Deformity (Otoplasty)

 Otoplasty is usually performed under general anaesthesia for children and local anaesthesia for teenagers and adults.

 Your doctor begins the procedure by making a small incision in the groove behind the ear.
-The cartilage and skin are removed, folded or reshaped based on the requirement, and the cartilage is pinned back using sutures to hold the ear in its corrected position.
-In some cases, removal of cartilage may not be required and your doctor may only use sutures to hold the cartilage in its normal position.
+The cartilage and skin are removed, folded, or reshaped as needed, and the cartilage is pinned back using sutures to maintain the ear in its corrected position.
+In some cases, removal of cartilage may not be required, and your doctor may only use sutures to hold the cartilage in its normal position.
 The procedure is completed by closing the incision behind the ear with sutures.

 Are there any risks associated with this procedure?